gulmert89/studyRoom_mlops/README.md

 * Sanity-check for code & algorithm
     * Try to overfit a small training dataset before training on a large one.
 #### 1.2.6 Error Analysis Example
-* Collaborative taggin, training and deploying platform: [landing.ai (formerly LandingLens)](https://landing.ai/platform/)
+* Collaborative tagging, training and deploying platform: [landing.ai (formerly LandingLens)](https://landing.ai/platform/)
 * You can come up with common problems (in a speech recognition model) like "car noise", "people noise" etc. and listen random audio clips that were predicted wrong, and then thick under these problems in a regular spreadsheet.
 Think about your banner project, you can detect problematic products by creating such a spreadsheet and thick the possible problems.
 * Iterative process: Examine tag examples <------> Propose tags
 * Useful metric questions for each tag (error class):
     * "What fraction of errors has that tag?" e.g. 12% in all the classes
     * "Of all data with that tag, what fraction is misclasiffied?" e.g. all the data with "car noise", 18% is misclassified.
 It tells you how hard the examples with car noise are.
     * "What fraction of all the data has that tag?"
-    * "How much room for improvement is there on data with that that?" e.g. measuring HLP.
+    * "How much room for improvement there is on data with that that?" e.g. measuring HLP.
  #### 1.2.7 Prioritizing What to Work on
  |Type|Accuracy|HLP|Gap to HLP|% of data|Raise in Avg.
 Acc.|
 |:---|:---:|:---:|:---:|:---:|:---:|